 Trustees of the Wandel & Goltermann Retirement Benefits Scheme

-- Acted for Trustees of the Wandel & Goltermann Retirement Benefits Scheme in a claim seeking the Court’s declarations in relation to the interpretation of a provision in governing scheme documents.
+- Acting for the Trustees of the Wandel & Goltermann Retirement Benefits Scheme in a claim seeking the Court’s declarations in relation to the interpretation of a provision in the governing Scheme documents.

-- Acted for members of the Bic UK Pension Scheme in defending a claim brought by Bic UK Limited for declarations as to the validity of several Scheme amendments dating back to 1985 (and the consequential recovery of substantial alleged overpayments).
+- Advising members of the Bic Pension Scheme in respect of the widely-reported proceedings issued by the sponsoring employer for declarations as to the validity of several scheme amendments and the consequential recovery of substantial alleged overpayments.